MISTERSOFT/my-travel-way/README.md

 - Caching markers with service workers

 ## In progress
-- Design the app with Angular material
+- Create a map page

 ## Done
 - Link the app to Firebase
 - Create signin/signup page
+- Design the app with Angular material

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.